kj2545/Highly-Imbalanced-data-on-multiclassification/README.md

 Analyze and predict the candidate completion based on Highly imbalanced sample data set on multiclassification output

-Project objective: Teach for America(TFA) continuously studies and refines the admissions process to select those who will have the most impact, to improve corps completion, and to increase matriculation.
+Project objective: Company continuously studies and refines the admissions process to select those who will have the most impact, to improve corps completion, and to increase matriculation.
 In this analysis, I will focus on the preliminary study on how each level affect the completion in each funnel of application process.

 Application to admission process consists of 6 main funnels:
 1) Interview invites